WPManageNinja/fluent-smtp/readme.txt

 Fluent SMTP plugin fixes your email delivery issue by connecting WordPress Mail with your email service providers.
 These integrations are native, so it will send the emails superfast.

-Connect as many Email Service Providers as you want and FluentCRM will route your transactional and marketing emails automatically.
-This is one of the unique features that FluentCRM has to offer.
+Connect as many Email Service Providers as you want and FluentSMTP will route your transactional and marketing emails automatically.
+This is one of the unique features that FluentSMTP has to offer.

 [youtube https://www.youtube.com/watch?v=Je0OPk1NnjI]